spatialos/UnrealGDK/SpatialGDK/Documentation/content/map-travel.md

 The snapshot loading is again handled by the server-worker which _was_ authoritative over the GSM (since the GSM entity has now been deleted).
 The process of loading the snapshot starts once the server-worker with authority has loaded the world (`SpatialNetDriver::OnMapLoaded`).
 Using the `SnapshotManager`, this server-worker reads the snapshot specified in the map URL from the `Game\Content\Spatial\Snapshots` directory.
 Iterating through all entities in the snapshot, the worker sends a spawn request for all of them.
 Once the GSM has been spawned and the spawning process for the rest of the entities has completed, the server-worker which gains authority over the GSM sets the `AcceptingPlayers` field to true.
 This tells client-workers that they can now send player spawn requests.
 Client-workers know about the `AcceptingPlayers` state by sending entity queries on a timer for its existence and state.

 ## Default connection flows
 #### In PIE
-Launching a PIE client-worker from the editor will automatically connect it to a local SpatialOS deployment.
+Launching a [PIE](https://docs.unrealengine.com/en-us/GettingStarted/HowTo/PIE#playineditor) client-worker from the editor will automatically connect it to a local SpatialOS deployment.
 This is for quick editing and debugging purposes.

 #### With built clients
 By default, outside of PIE, clients do not connect to a SpatialOS deployment.
 This is so you can implement your own connection flow, whether that be through an offline login screen, a connected lobby, etc.

-To connect a client-worker to a deployment from an offline state, you must [`ClientTravel`](#user-guide) ....
+To connect a client-worker to a deployment from an offline state, you must use [`ClientTravel`](#user-guide).

 The `LaunchClient.bat` (which we have provided) already includes the local host IP `127.0.0.1` which means client-workers launched this way will attempt to connect automatically using the [receptionist](#using-receptionist) flow.

 #### With the Launcher
 When launching a client-worker from the SpatialOS Console using the [Launcher](LINK), the client-worker will connect to SpatialOS by default.
 It has the `Locator` information required to connect to said deployment included as command-line arguments.
 When these `Locator` arguments are present, client-workers will attempt to connect automatically.
 Please note the launcher login tokens are only valid for 15 minutes.

 > Connecting by default when using the launcher is subject to change.